brunotrinchao/initialize-many--containers/README.md

 ```

 ## Settings ⚙️
-Rename file .env_deafult for .env and edit your preference.
+Rename file .env default to .env and edit your preference.
 If the container have alias Ex: service-db, add "service-" at the value.
 Ex:
 ```sh
 ALIAS=hyperf-